Dual-threat quarterback: Introduction of the run-pass option (late 2010s–2020s)

 Josh Allen emerged as an effective dual-threat quarterback when he began playing in the late 2010s.

 In addition to Jackson and Watson, Josh Allen, Daniel Jones, Patrick Mahomes, Kyler Murray, and Dak Prescott emerged as mobile threats from the late 2010s NFL draft classes.
 (Note: Sources describing these quarterbacks as dual-threats include:) By 2022, the budding rivalry between Allen and Mahomes, who had met in the playoffs in consecutive years, began to see comparisons to the Tom Brady–Peyton Manning rivalry, though Gary Gramling of Sports Illustrated noted that detractors would claim that the mobile style of play used by Allen and Mahomes was "less sustainable" than that of Brady and Manning, two classic pocket quarterbacks.

 Around the time of these quarterbacks entering the league, NFL offenses began to increasingly adopt run-pass option (RPO) plays during games.
 The Philadelphia Eagles are often credited with popularizing RPOs in the NFL, due to their success running them late in 2017, en route to a Super Bowl LII victory.
-In the 2020s, Jalen Hurts, Justin Fields and Jayden Daniels emerged as dual-threat talents.
+In the 2020s, Jalen Hurts, Justin Fields, Jayden Daniels, and Jaxson Dart emerged as dual-threat talents.
 The presence of two dual-threat quarterbacks as starters in Super Bowl LVII (Mahomes and Hurts) was cited as the style being able to succeed at a high level in the NFL.
 As the league's best quarterbacks achieved success while being dual-threats, the style of play began to be considered as standard for the position; in 2022, Bucky Brooks opined that "It has taken some time for the traditionalist to accept it, but the prototypical quarterback is a dual-threat playmaker with the ability to produce big plays as throwers and runners."
 Brooks added that quarterback prospects would struggle to find a roster spot if they are "unable to pick up yardage on a designed QB run or an impromptu scramble".